In I AM NOT INVisible, Thilde Jensen’s social documentary photography authentically captures a homeless community in America.

 The resulting work is an authentic document of a community excluded from mainstream society.

-This exhibition is a part of the inaugural Bristol Photo Festival, a new biennial that celebrates the power and diversity of photography.
+This show is the fist exhibition of Thilde’s work in the UK and the first time that the majority of the works from this project have been exhibited.
+The show is also a part of the inaugural Bristol Photo Festival, a new biennial that celebrates the power and diversity of photography.